-Although we are seeing growth, some

-geopolitical challenges (such as trade

-have impacted the pace of expansion.

-tensions) and logistical disruptions

-We are actively addressing these

-through supply chain diversification

-and developing contingency plans to

-Market Dynamics: Each international

-market presents unique challenges,

-regulatory changes and consumer

-preferences.
-We are working actively

-to navigate these challenges, getting

-advisory from experts on regulatory

-particularly regarding regional

-aspects and staying on top of

-changing consumer preferences

-through active market research.
+Although we are seeing growth, some geopolitical challenges (such as trade tensions) and logistical disruptions have impacted the pace of expansion.
+We are actively addressing these through supply chain diversification and developing contingency plans to mitigate these risks.

+Market Dynamics: Each international market presents unique challenges, particularly regarding regional regulatory changes and consumer preferences.
+We are working actively to navigate these challenges, getting advisory from experts on regulatory aspects and staying on top of changing consumer preferences through active market research.